sunmingtao/poker-hand-analysis/Leaks.md

 20. AQo at CO not 3bet MP open.
 21. BB 3bet SB, SB 4bet All in 100BB, BB should call QQ+/AK.
 22. AK/QQ not 4bet MP 3bet
+23. MP open, Hero at BTN 3bet with AKs, BTN small cold 4bet, Hero flats (Should 5 bet all in with AKs, but fold AKo, and flat QQ)
+24. BB 3bet push 100BB, should hero call with JJ?

 ## Flop